Jamaxack/Kangaroo/README.md

 - Using modern technologies such as gRPC, RabbitMQ, Service meshes
 - Writing clean, maintainable and fully testable code, Unit Testing, Integration Testing and Mocking practices
 - Using SOLID Design Principles
-- Using Design Patterns and Best practices
+- Using Design Patterns and Best practices such as DDD and CQRS

 GitHub Actions: